Mitchlol/VESC_LED_UART/README.md

 1. balance_leds.cpp: pin wiring.

 ## Compiling/Installing
-All the required libraries are included, just hit the upload button in Arduino IDE (v1)
+All the required libraries are included, just hit the upload button in PlatformIO